Black and white apostrophes on top of a yellow background

 Isabelle Beckett ran 50 miles in a single day for The Women's Centre Cornwall, raising £1,045.
 She battled coastal storms, a recent diagnosis of Functional Neurological Disorder, and over a year of preparation.
 The charity nominated her for a BBC fundraising award.
 It is hard to imagine a more deserving one.

-Andy Hocking Award — Dedication to the Students' Union
+Andy Hocking Award — For work in the Community

 Walter Hammond has effectively run Penryn Produce as a business — unpaid, around dissertation deadlines — out of genuine passion for its benefit to students, the local community, and nearby farms.